Kaikōura: Infrastructure

-The rebuild after the 2016 earthquake replaced or upgraded many of Kaikoura District Council's assets.
+The rebuild after the 2016 earthquake replaced or upgraded many of Kaikōura District Council's assets.
 These included replacing the oldest water mains built in the 1920s and many roads.
 This has left Kaikōura better placed financially in 2021 than many councils, as they do not have to replace these in the next 30 years as part of their long-term planning.